-Porthcawl, Wales Installs Public Toilets With High-Tech Features To Keep People From Having Sex In Them
+Porthcawl, Wales, Installs Public Toilets With High-Tech Features To Keep People From Having Sex In Them

-The city of Porthcawl, Wales will install high-tech toilets with sensors designed to detect, and put the kibosh on, any untoward activities such as people having sex in them, The Guardian reports.
-If someone breaks the rules, they get cold water sprayed on them.
+The city of Porthcawl, Wales, will install high-tech toilets with sensors designed to detect — and put the kibosh on — any untoward activities such as people having sex in them, The Guardian reported.
+If someone breaks the rules, they will get cold water sprayed on them.

 The beachfront community of about 16,000 people wants to be an attractive place for residents and tourists alike, and that means, among other things, having clean and accessible public restrooms.
 Of course, for as long as public restrooms have been a thing, there have been people who use them for anything but doing what they were intended for.
 Homeless people sleep in them, vandals spray-paint them, drug abusers get their fix in them, lovers try to sneak in some extracurricular activities in private, and so on.

 The Porthcawl loos are intended to address all of those problems.
 For example, the walls are spray paint-resistant.
-A timer will turn off the lights and switch off the heat if the sensors detect that someone is in there for too long (for example, a homeless person sleeping).
+A timer will turn off the lights and switch off the heat if the sensors detect that someone is in there for too long — for example, if a homeless person is sleeping inside.

-But the most attention-grabbing feature of the new toilets is its anti-sex features.
+But the most attention-grabbing feature of the new toilets is their anti-sex features.

 New anti-sex toilets in Porthcawl will spray users with water https://t.co/XFX8vPrI0H pic.twitter.com/SobSf4VulY